Master of Orion II: Battle at Antares: Gameplay

 In Master of Orion II, space combat occurs only within star systems, either over a planet one side is attacking or on the outskirts of a system, if one side is driving away the other's blockaders or trying to prevent an enemy build-up.
 If the defending side has warships and several colonies in a system, they automatically scramble to defend whichever colony is attacked.
 In general, enemy colonies can be taken over only after all orbital and planet-based defenses have been destroyed and all defending ships have been destroyed or forced to retreat.
-Also, a fleet including telepaths will mind-control the colony, unless the defenders also include telepaths.
+A fleet of a Telepathic race can mind-control the colony, unless the defenders also include telepaths.
 In other cases the only way to seize control of an enemy colony is by invading.
-In order to do this, the attacking fleet must include some troop transports, which will be lost if the invasion fails, and at least transports will be permanently deployed on the planet if the invasion succeeds.
-A player cannot control ground combat: the result depends on numbers, ground combat technologies, racial ground combat bonuses, and some Leaders if present.
-The game displays the progress of the combat and the ground combat technologies and bonuses used by each side.
-Mind-controlled colonies are instantly loyal to their new owners.
-Other recently occupied colonies on the other hand are disaffected, have poor productivity, and may rebel and rejoin the empire which founded them.
+In order to do this, the attacking fleet must include some troop transports, which will be lost if the invasion fails, and at least 1 transport will be permanently deployed on the planet if the invasion succeeds.
+A player cannot control ground combat: the result depends on numbers, ground combat technologies, racial ground combat bonuses, and Leaders with the Commando skill if present.
+The game displays the progress of the combat and details the ground combat bonuses of each side.
+Colonies conquered by Telepathic races, either by Mind Control or ground invasion, are instantly loyal to their new owners.
+Recently occupied colonies by non-Telepaths on the other hand are disaffected, have poor productivity, and may rebel and rejoin the empire which founded them.
 Productivity slowly improves and the risk of rebellion slowly recedes, and there is a way to speed up these improvements.
 Instead of invading, a victorious attacker may destroy an enemy colony by various means.

 From time to time players are presented with the opportunity to hire leaders, for a hiring fee and usually an annual salary.
 Colony leaders improve the farming and/or industrial and/or research and/or financial productivity of all colonies in the system to which they are assigned, and some improve the efficiency of defensive or offensive spies.
 Ship leaders improve the combat effectiveness of their fleet and some improve the fleets' travel speed.
 A few leaders of both types also improve the performance of ground troops under their command, or contribute directly to a player's finances, or attract other leaders for a reduced hiring fee.

 From time to time there are lucky breaks, disasters or emergencies which are not caused by any player's actions.
 These random events can be disabled in the Game Setup screen.